I’m publishing my science fiction novel Pareidolia in slow motion. A new chapter will be published every week. The premise is available here.

 Both Zeke and I raise our eyebrows at this and give Max another look.
 I mentally take back the part about wanting to see him take down a bad guy in vacation wear.
 Suddenly I totally believe he could do it.
 I try to imagine him back in the day and am now fully picking up on his badass vibes.
 Not to be fucked with.
 Probably even packing—lots of room in those floppy cargo shorts for a gun.
 His silence borders on Russian.
 I notice corners of tattoos peeking out from under his short shirt sleeves.

-Roland’s bright blue eyes are on me, excited to talk.
+Roland’s ice blue eyes are on me, excited to talk.
 “So you’re the one who almost made away with it.”
 His bushy white eyebrows look like they’re about to detach and fly away.
 “Our hero!”

 “Come on, don’t be shy!”